-Plate 1: View of Medium sensitivity vegetation in the southern part of the study area, with pypgras (Ehrharta villosa) dominant, and scattered indigenous shrubs.
+Plate 1: View of Medium sensitivity vegetation in the southern part of the study area, west of the N7, with pypgras (Ehrharta villosa) dominant, and scattered indigenous shrubs.
 The large shrubs are invasive alien Port Jackson (Acacia saligna).

-Plate 2: View of the High sensitivity patch of vegetation as mapped in Figure 4.
+Plate 2: View of the main High sensitivity patch of vegetation as mapped in Figure 4.
 The dominant plant is Phylica cephalantha, with Thamnochortus punctatus in the foreground.
 Indigenous shrubs cover about 80% of this area.